Angular analysis of the decay $B_{s}^{0}\to\phi e^+e^-$: Systematic uncertainties

 \section{Systematic uncertainties}

 Sources of systematic uncertainty are considered if they could modify the mass or angular distribution of the signal or background components in the analysis.
 The uncertainties assigned for the different sources are determined using pseudoexperiments.
 The pseudoexperiments are generated with an alternative set of assumptions, with sample size much larger than that analysed in this paper, and fitted according to the nominal model.
 A systematic uncertainty is assigned adding the bias on the parameter of interest and its uncertainty in quadrature.
 A summary of the most relevant sources of systematic uncertainty on the observables is presented in Table~\ref{tab:systematics}.
 The total systematic uncertainty on each observable is obtained by summing the contributions from individual sources in quadrature.
+The transformation from \IntAsix to \IntAsixp tends to make uncertainties on \IntAsixp larger than those on other observables, particularly in regions where \IntFL is large.

 A variety of sources of uncertainty related to the efficiency model are considered.
 An uncertainty due to the limited order of the orthogonal functions used in the efficiency model is estimated by trialling different increases in order in the pseudoexperiment generation.
 An uncertainty is assigned to account for the unknown distribution of events in \qsq by evaluating the efficiency model at alternative points in \qsq in the pseudoexperiment generation, shifted from the median by the root-mean-square of the \qsq distribution.
 The small contribution from observables that, due to nonuniform angular efficiency, do not vanish when projecting out the $\Phi$ and two-dimensional \costhetae and \costhetak distributions is evaluated by including these additional terms in the generation.
 To assess the impact of the limited size of the simulated signal sample, new angular efficiency models are derived by bootstrapping the uniformly generated sample.
 Pseudoexperiments are generated according to the new efficiency models and fitted using the nominal one.
 A similar approach is used to assess the impact of the finite size of the simulated samples used to model the semileptonic background and the data sample used to derive the shape of the misidentified background.
 Uncertainties are also considered on the data-simulation corrections applied to the simulated samples.
 The resulting uncertainty is small, and removing the corrections entirely in the pseudoexperiment generation has only a limited impact on the resulting values of the observables.
 The angular efficiency is derived from simulated samples using reconstructed particles whose trajectories are well matched to particles in the signal decay.
 Relaxing the association requirements, in the efficiency model used in the pseudoexperiment generation, also has only a limited impact on the observables.